d12frosted/elpa-mirror/gnu/cursory-readme.txt

   `cursor-in-non-selected-windows', `blink-cursor-blinks',
   `blink-cursor-interval', `blink-cursor-delay'.
 The value each property accepts is the same as the variable it references.

+  A property of `:blink-cursor-mode' is also available.
+It is a numeric value of either `1' or `-1' and is given to the function `blink-cursor-mode' (`1' is to enable, `-1' is to disable the mode).

+  A preset whose car is `t' is treated as the default option.
+This makes it possible to specify multiple presets without duplicating their properties.
+The other presets beside `t' act as overrides of the defaults and, as such, need only consist of the properties that change from the default.
+See the original value of this variable for how that is done:

+  ┌────
+  │ (defcustom cursory-presets
+  │   '((box
+  │      :blink-cursor-interval 0.8)
+  │     (box-no-blink
+  │      :blink-cursor-mode -1)
+  │     (bar
+  │      :cursor-type (bar .
+2)
+  │      :blink-cursor-interval 0.5)
+  │     (underscore
+  │      :cursor-type (hbar .
+3)
+  │      :blink-cursor-blinks 50)
+  │     (t ; the default values
+  │      :cursor-type box
+  │      :cursor-in-non-selected-windows hollow
+  │      :blink-cursor-mode 1
+  │      :blink-cursor-blinks 10
+  │      :blink-cursor-interval 0.2
+  │      :blink-cursor-delay 0.2))
+  │   ;; Omitting the doc string for demo purposes
+  │   )
+  └────

   When called from Lisp, the `cursory-set-preset' command requires a PRESET argument, such as: